Download now

 Course Description

 This exploration will lead us to consider processes of social and cultural exchange, political and religious influence, and economic and scientific development.
-Through a mix of discussions, readings, workshops, lectures, and field trips we will investigate Italian food and culture from Antiquity to the present.
-After the completion of this course, students will have acquired a critical understanding of food history, an interdisciplinary approach to the study of Italian culture and society, and a framework for analyzing Italian history.
+Through a mix of discussions, readings, source analyses, workshops, projects, and a field trip we will investigate Italian food and culture from Antiquity to the present.
+After the completion of this course, students will have acquired a specific set of historical skills as a result of having developed a critical understanding of food history, an interdisciplinary approach to the study of Italian culture and society, and a framework for analyzing Italian history.

 Course Objectives